accesscode-2-2/unit-0/lessons/week-2/2015-06-18_functions.md

 }
 ```

 The above `function` would always return a value of 8.
 If we wanted to sum 1 + 2 it would be impossible.
-Through the concept of arguments, we can provide the numbers when we call the function giving it a lot of flexibility.
+Through the concept of parameters, we can provide the numbers when we call the function giving it a lot of flexibility.

 ### Abstraction